StanfordVL/GibsonEnv/README.md

-# Gibson Environment: Embodied Active Agents with Real-World Perception
+# ``Gibson Environment`` for Embodied Active Agents with Real-World Perception
 You shouldn't play video games all day, so shouldn't your AI!
 We built a virtual environment that offers real world experience for learning perception.

 <img src=misc/ui.gif width="600">

 **Summary**: Perception and being active (i.e. having a certain level of motion freedom) are closely tied.
 Learning active perception and sensorimotor control in the physical world is cumbersome as existing algorithms are too slow to efficiently learn in real-time and robots are fragile and costly.
 This has given a fruitful rise to learning in simulation which consequently casts a question on transferring to real-world.
-The primary characteristics of Gibson environment are:
+We developed Gibson environment with the following primary characteristics:

 **I.** being from the real-world and reflecting its semantic complexity through virtualizing real spaces,
 **II.** having a baked-in mechanism for transferring to real-world (Goggles function), and